About the DC Comic Book series & characters.

 - In the Rebirth collected edition, Geoff Johns' pitch for the 2010 Flash series is included, and features a more substantial role for Wally.
 However, as the pitch concludes by noting it would be leading into Flashpoint in 2011, it appears that much of this dropped due to the Schedule Slip the final issues of Rebirth suffered from.

-Prior to Wally's New 52 reintroduction, Brett Booth posted several ideas for Wally's costume on his personal blog - Whilst mostly resembling the costume Wally had been wearing prior to the reboot, one major difference was the use of black on the hands & the waist down◊ to give Wally a costume that whilst resembling Barry's, would allow the reader to easily distinguish between the two Flashes at a glance; and an alternate color scheme on the same costume, replacing the red & gold other with blue & silver◊ - ultimately, Booth would use a different design when he got to introduce a future version of New 52 Wally as the Flash, and when he got to design Post-Crisis Wally's new costume upon his return in DC Rebirth.
+- Prior to Wally's New 52 reintroduction, Brett Booth posted several ideas for Wally's costume on his personal blog - Whilst mostly resembling the costume Wally had been wearing prior to the reboot, one major difference was the use of black on the hands & the waist down◊ to give Wally a costume that whilst resembling Barry's, would allow the reader to easily distinguish between the two Flashes at a glance; and an alternate color scheme on the same costume, replacing the red & gold other with blue & silver◊ - ultimately, Booth would use different designs when he got to introduce a future version of New 52 Wally as the Flash, and when he got to design Post-Crisis Wally's new costume upon his return in DC Rebirth.